ShanaFoster/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

 - Remote Desktop
-- Enabling IIS ( Internet Information service)
+- Enabled IIS ( Internet Information service)
+- Enabled CGI
 - Installation of the PHP Manager
 - Installation of MySQL
 - Display of The IIS manager where the Browser 80 http to launch the Osticket application